Var-run/ETHProject/README.md

 ![image](https://github.com/Var-run/ETHProject/assets/99962766/b4c6aa1f-8d50-4f7e-931b-c174e6fcdbcb)

-Download and install WebODM by following the steps given in their documentation (https://docs.opendronemap.org/installation/).
+Download and install WebODM by following the steps in their documentation (https://docs.opendronemap.org/installation/).
 We are ready to process the data once it's up and running.

 ![image](https://github.com/Var-run/ETHProject/assets/99962766/0428a6cc-11dd-4c70-b122-4acc01513a0d)